traitecoevo/stateliner/README.md

 * `--name stateline_server`: name of the container to refer to later
 * `-v ${PWD}/inst:/config`: this is how we get the config file into stateline (see the `-c` option)
-* `-v ${PWD}/output:/stateline`: this means that the output will end up in `/output`; however, the correct value on the right-hand side of the colon depends on the values set in the configuration (`stateline_server` will map this appropriately)
+* `-v ${PWD}/output/demo:/stateline/demo`: this means that the output will end up in `output/demo`; however, the correct value on the right-hand side of the colon depends on the values set in the configuration (`stateline_server` will map this appropriately).

 Then start a worker, using any of the following